 <Meta/> section is completely optional and exists primarily to make displaying a modlist easier – but that’s a topic for another discussion.

 <Module/> tag’s required attributes are:

 name– A friendly name to display in the mod list.

 id– A unique (to this server) identifier used to reference the mod.

 idof an otherwise optional mod that this mod won’t work without.
-For multiple dependencies, specify them as a comma-separated list.
+For multiple dependencies, specify them as a space-separated list.